A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Results

 In this section, we present and analyze the findings from our experiments.
 Our goal was to identify the optimal core-chunk combinations for a map-style algorithm and develop an \texttt{adaptive\_core\_chunk\_size} execution parameters object.

 \textbf{Performance analysis of varying chunk sizes.} In the first experiment, we varied chunk sizes while keeping the number of cores constant.
-The results, illustrated in Figures~\ref{fig:chunking1},~\ref{fig:chunking2}, and~\ref{fig:chunking3} highlight how performance varies with chunk sizes across various workloads.
-Having the chunks eight times of number of cores is always better option.
+The results, illustrated in Figures~\ref{fig:chunking1},~\ref{fig:chunking2},~\ref{fig:chunking3}, \ref{fig:chunking4}, and~\ref{fig:chunking5} highlight how performance varies with chunk sizes across various workloads.
+Setting the number of chunks to eight times of number of cores is always the better option.

-\textbf{Performance of adaptive chunking.} Building on the insights from the two experiment sets, we developed an \texttt{adaptive\_core\_chunk\_size} customization point object.
+\textbf{Performance of adaptive chunking.} Building on the insights from the two experiment sets, we developed a customization point object \texttt{adaptive\_core\_chunk\_size}.
 This object dynamically adjusts core and chunk configurations based on workload size.
-Figure~\ref{fig:chunking4} illustrates the performance of various processor counts alongside the results of our executor.
+Figure~\ref{fig:chunking6} illustrates the performance of various processor counts alongside the results of our executor.
 The red line (acc) optimally selects the number of cores and chunks for each workload.
 By dynamically adjusting the number of processors---utilizing fewer for smaller workloads and more for larger ones---this approach demonstrates improved overall performance across all workloads.

-It is also worth noting that in Experiment 1, figure \ref{fig:chunking4}, although our new executor achieves the best overall performance, the parallel efficiency remains limited, even with 40 cores.
+It is also worth noting that in Experiment 2, Figure~\ref{fig:chunking6}, although our new executor achieves the best overall performance, the parallel speedup remains limited, even with 40 cores.
 Specifically, we observe only approximately a 10x speedup compared to the sequential execution.
-This is primarily because \texttt{adjacent\_difference} is a memory-bound algorithm.
-However, when the algorithm is changed to a compute-bound one, as shown in figures \ref{fig:compute} and \ref{fig:compute_buran}, the benefits of parallelism become more evident.
-On a 40-core machine, we achieve up to 38x speedup, and on a 48-core machine, the speedup reaches up to 46x compared to the sequential execution.
+This is primarily because the algorithm \texttt{adjacent\_difference} is a memory-bound algorithm and there is not enough work to maintain 95\% efficiency.
+However, when the algorithm is changed to a compute-bound one, as shown in Figures~\ref{fig:compute}, \ref{fig:compute_buran}, and~\ref{fig:risc5} the benefits of parallelism become more evident.
+On a 40-core machine, we achieve up to 38x speedup, on a 48-core machine, the speedup reaches up to 46x, and on a 64-core machine, we achieve up to 57x speedup compared to the sequential execution.